ychen921/Alohomora/README.md

 python3 Test.py --NumEpochs 10 --model 0
 ```

-If you are not putting the dataset in the default directory, you can use this command.
+If you are not putting the dataset in the default directory, you can use this command `--BasePath`.
 ```
 python3 Test.py --NumEpochs 10 --model 0 --BasePath '{directory of CIFAR10 dataset}/CIFAR10/Test'
 ```